chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Elements of a Loop

 When analyzing or designing a loop, especially for algorithmic problems, it helps to break it down into fundamental elements.
 These elements are interrelated, and considering each of them will guide you to a correct and efficient loop design.
 The core elements include:
-- **Loop Goal**: the target/objective of this loop, what it aims to accomplish.
+- **Loop Goal**: the high-level objective of the loop, what it aims to accomplish.
-- **Loop Premise**: for this loop to operate correctly, what premise must be true.
+- **Loop Premise**: for this loop to operate correctly, what assumptions or conditions must be true.
-- **Loop Initialization**: setup code that initializes loop control variables and other related variables before entering the loop.
+- **Loop Initialization**: setup code that initializes loop control variables and other related variables before loop starts.
-- **Loop Condition**: the conditions that determines whether the loop should continue or terminate(exit condition).
+- **Loop Condition**: the conditions that determines whether the loop should continue or terminate.
 - **Loop Termination**: what we know after the loop terminates and whether the variables have correct and useful values.
-- **Iteration Goal**: the goal or the side-effect of each iteration.
+- **Iteration Goal**: the purpose or effect of each individual iteration relative to the overall goal.
 - **Loop Body**: the block of code executed in each iteration of the loop.
-- **Edge Cases**: initialization, termination and corner cases.
+- **Edge Cases**: initialization, termination and corner/special cases.
-- **Loop Variant**: abstract quantity that decreases in each iteration and drives the loop towards termination.
+- **Loop Variant**: abstract quantity that strictly decreases in each iteration, ensuring the loop will eventually terminate.
-- **Loop Invariant**: useful properties of variables used inside the loop that are true before(and after) each iteration and can help reason about the correctness of the loop.
+- **Loop Invariant**: useful properties of variables used inside the loop that are true before and after each iteration and can help reason about the correctness of the loop.

-In addition, we can also mention the definition of variables(suc as loop control variables) used in the loop, which is optional but provides more information in the documentation.
+In addition, we can also mention the definition of variables used in the loop, such as loop control variables and other state variables, which is optional but provides more information in the documentation.

-To make a loop correct, all of these elements are important, and the following sections will elaborate each of them.
-We confine the discussion to single-thread algorithmic programs.
+To write a correct loop, all these elements should be considered.
+In the following sections, we will delve into each of them in detail.
+We will focus on single-threaded, algorithmic loops (typical for competitive programming or algorithm exercises).

 I personally think **Loop Invariant** is the most valuable and important thing about a loop that helps programmer implement and reason about the loop.
 In a coding interview, if you cannot explain the loop invariant of a particular loop, the interviewer may think you don't understand your code and cannot prove its correctness.

 Asking yourself the following questions and perhaps documenting them in the code comment would be helpful:
 - what's the loop invariant?
+- What's the loop variant?
+Why does it guarantee the termination?
-- what's the meaning of each variable/loop
+- what's the meaning of each variable/loop?
-- what's the goal/objective of each iteration
+- what's the goal/objective of each iteration?
 - what happens after each iteration?
 - what do we know after the loop terminates?

 Relationships Between Elements:
-1. **Loop Premise** holds -> **Loop Initialization** sets variables -> **Loop Invariant** established before first iteration.
+1. **Loop Premise** holds initially -> **Loop Initialization** sets variables -> **Loop Invariant** established before first iteration.
-2. **Loop Condition checked** -> If true: **Loop Body** transforms state from iteration $i-1$ to $i$, achieving **Iteration Goal**.
+2. **Loop Condition** is checked -> If true: **Loop Body** transforms state from iteration $i-1$ to $i$, achieving **Iteration Goal**.
 3. **Loop Variant** progresses via updates -> **Loop Invariant** maintained.
 4. **Loop Termination** when condition fails or early exit occurs.
-5. **Loop Goal** achieved after termination, due to **Loop Invariant** being true.
+5. **Loop Goal** achieved after termination, if we have maintained **Loop Invariant**.
-6. **Edge cases** ensure correctness at boundaries (first, last, zero iterations).
+6. **Edge cases** ensure correctness at boundaries (first, last, zero iterations, etc.).

 ### Loop Goal

-**Definition**: Loop goal is the high-level objective that the loop seeks to accomplish.
+**Definition**: The loop goal is the high-level objective that the loop seeks to accomplish by the time it finishes.

-**Relation**: It’s equivalent to the postconditions of a function/method, as we want the goal to be true once the loop terminates.
+**Relation**: It’s equivalent to the postconditions of a function/method, as we want the goal to be true after the loop terminates.

 **Importance**: It establishes correctness criteria for the loop.